openhab/org.openhab.binding.zwave/doc/eurotronic/vocsensor_0_0.md

 ### Parameter 7: CO2eq on-change reporting

 CO2eq on-change reporting
-0x00 No on-change reporting (only time-based reports)

-0x01 - 0x0A report if CO2eq reading changed by 100ppm - 1000ppm
+<p&gt0x00 No on-change reporting (only time-based reports)</p&gt <p&gt0x01 - 0x0A report if CO2eq reading changed by 100ppm - 1000ppm</p&gt
 Values in the range 0 to 10 may be set.

 The manufacturer defined default value is ```5```.